 South Australia

-By what authority do paramedics in South Australia possess and administer schedule 4 and 8 drugs?
+By what authority do paramedics employed by the South Australian Ambulance Service possess and administer schedule 4 and 8 drugs?

 The Controlled Substances Act 1984 (SA) s 15(1) says: